dev-jsarje/alchemyuniversity/README.md

 🎓 What is Alchemy University - https://university.alchemy.com/

 Alchemy University is the ultimate ecosystem for learning how to build and interact with web3.
-Our goal is to teach you everything you need to know about Solidity and start building in web3, from hands-on bootcamps to starter code that expedites your workflow.
+The goal is to teach you everything you need to know about Solidity and start building in web3, from hands-on bootcamps to starter code that expedites your workflow.

 There are 3 paths:-